MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-tfs-vsts.md

 **Need more help?**

-[Learn more](https://docs.microsoft.com/azure/devops/repos/git/import-from-TFVC?view=vsts) about importing from tfvc.
+[Learn more](https://docs.microsoft.com/azure/devops/repos/git/import-from-TFVC?view=vsts) about importing from TFVC.

 ## Clean up after migration

 With migration complete, Contoso needs to do the following:

 - Review the [post-import](https://docs.microsoft.com/azure/devops/articles/migration-post-import?view=vsts) article for information about additional import activities.
-- Either delete the tfvc repos, or place them in read-only mode.
+- Either delete the TFVC repos, or place them in read-only mode.
 The code bases must not be used, but can be referenced for their history.

 ## Post-migration training